carsonpo/world_engine/README.md

 In scope:
 - An abstraction away from the WM:
   - No knowledge of DiT, autoencoder, or text encoder needed
-  - user works in the space of controller inputs, text prompts, and images
+  - user specifies model URI and handles controller inputs, text prompts, and images
 - Optimized implementations for Nvidia, AMD, Apple Silicon, etc
 - Consumer and data center hardware
 - Loading base World Models and LoRA adapters